cliosight/Docs/README.md

 ![nosql](https://miro.medium.com/v2/resize:fit:720/format:webp/1*uUtVtw163x-Ho7soVzf33w.png)

 ## Support for Multiple Datasources <a name="datasources"></a>
 Paid users of our platform will be able to add multiple datasources to a single account.
-Configurations can be added for fully managed database instances or those installed on a user's cloud VM.
+Configurations can be added for fully managed database instances or those installed on a cloud VM.

 Schemas created are segregated based on these datasources.
 Users on the free tier will have access to the in-built database only with a **shared connection pool**.
 They will be able to choose from a list of the top databases.